 It was originally planned to be a new IP before Activision decided to make it the third game in the underrated (though buggy) True Crime series.
 After a few years, it was deemed to no longer make financial sense, so it was cancelled.
 Square Enix then bought the game and studio, removed the added references to True Crime, and released it as a new IP (again).

-The story follows Wei When, an officer for the Hong Kong Police Department, as he goes undercover to infiltrate- and ultimately take down- a Triad sect known as the Sun On Yee.
+The story follows Wei Shen, an officer for the Hong Kong Police Department, as he goes undercover to infiltrate- and ultimately take down- a Triad sect known as the Sun On Yee.
 As it develops, Wei Shen is torn between his two lives as his relationships (professional and personal), body, mind, and spirit are all beaten, broken and whittled down.

 Gameplay-wise, it’s your standard (for lack of a better term) GTA-clone type game.
 The City of Hong Kong is free to explore on foot or vehicle.
 Available missions may be completed in any order, at any time, or postponed indefinitely.

 The story is pretty good, and doesn’t overstay its welcome.
 If this game were a season of crime-drama television, Dick Wolf would be slightly worried for Law & Order.
-The Grand Theft Auto games (who’s stories I do enjoy) often last longer than the plot really requires, leading to some main missions that feel like idle filler.
+The Grand Theft Auto games (whose stories I do enjoy) often last longer than the plot really requires, leading to some main missions that feel like idle filler.
 In Sleeping Dogs, it seems ALL the fat was trimmed, leaving only the important parts.

 In addition to main and side missions, the game also contains a (very) few amount of RPG elements- namely buffs, but also some leveling.
 Throughout Hong Kong, there are vendors (and others) who offer items that bestow temporary bonuses.